Bridge the Gap!

 Over the next several decades the League, GCA and California State Parks partnered to protect more priority lands surrounding the initial acreage.
 GCA members and clubs were encouraged to contribute to the League to cover one-half of the land purchase prices, as they had done during the initial acquisition.
 The Garden Club of America Grove now contains more than 5,100 acres, the third-largest dedicated grove in the entire State Park System!

 Save the Redwoods League is grateful for the many contributions over the years from garden clubs and their members who share our belief that some places, like the GCA Grove, are so special they are worth saving.
 Since 1930, GCA members from across the country have donated over $1.5 million dollars to protect old-growth redwoods in the GCA Grove and ensure protection of the entire Canoe Creek Watershed.
-As of September 2013, only $233,000 remains of the GCA share of the acquisition costs.

 New Partnership Opportunity